hetmanskyi-cloud/AWS/terraform/modules/interface_endpoints/README.md

 ## 10. Security Considerations

 - Communication is strictly limited to **HTTPS (TCP 443)**.
-- **Ingress:** Allowed only from the VPC CIDR block.
+- **Ingress:** Allowed only from within the VPC CIDR block.
-- **Egress:** Allowed only to AWS services and PrivateLink endpoints.
+- **Egress:** Allowed to `0.0.0.0/0` on port 443, which is required for endpoints to communicate with regional AWS service APIs.
 - **Private DNS** is enabled to ensure services are accessed via standard AWS service URLs without exposing traffic to the public internet.
-- Carefully manage `private_subnet_ids` to maintain correct Availability Zone (AZ) coverage and avoid routing issues.
-- Monitor endpoint health and connectivity using **CloudWatch metrics and alarms**.
-- Review IAM policies attached to EC2 instances to ensure they have the necessary permissions for SSM, CloudWatch, and KMS access.

 ---

 ## 11. Conditional Resource Creation

-This module supports conditional creation of all resources based on input variables:

-- **KMS Endpoint** is created only if `enable_kms_endpoint = true`.
-- **Dedicated Security Group** is created only when `create_endpoint_sg = true`.

-This allows the module to remain in the project without creating any resources until needed.
+- **Master Switch:** The creation of all resources in this module is controlled by a single variable, `enable_interface_endpoints`.
+If it is `false` (the default), no resources will be created.
+- **Service Selection:** The specific endpoints to be created are determined by the `endpoint_services` list variable.
+You can customize this list to add or remove services as needed.

 ---